 And why do almost no amnesia stories ever justify all the mystery?

-In Amnesia's case though, it hardly matters.
-As frustrating as its simulation elements are, it's a relatively well written example of its craft and at least keeps the craziness coming thick and fast.
-Its main problem beyond the instant deaths is that the mystery it sets up isn't really one that can play out properly on the streets of New York, not just because the actual conspiracy happens in Texas , but because only about four people in the city even play a minor part in it.
+In Amnesia's case, it hardly matters.
+As frustrating as its simulation elements are, it's a relatively well-written example of its craft and at least keeps the craziness coming thick and fast.
+Its main problem beyond the instant deaths is that the mystery it sets up isn't really one that can play out properly on the streets of New York, not just because the actual conspiracy happens in Texas, but because only about four people in the city even play a minor part in it.
 That means lots of empty streets and unused locations, with puzzles little more than doing Stuff until the villains finally decide "Balls to this, we'll just tell you what's going on and try to shoot you."
 If they'd just done that from the start, using their specialist skills like 'knowing exactly where you are at all times', they'd have been much, much more successful.

-For all its problems though, Amnesia is one of the more interesting non-Infocom text adventures of its time - a brave attempt to do something new, even if it didn't work, which actually makes it a bit of a shame that Disch didn't have another crack at some point.
+For all its problems, Amnesia is one of the more interesting non-Infocom text adventures of its time—a brave attempt to do something new, even if it didn't work, which actually makes it a bit of a shame that Disch didn't have another crack at some point.
 At the very least, it's better written than most when not simply walking around Manhattan, and makes the effort to let you do some of the silly stuff that other games just give a flat no to.
-The overall plot may not be up to much, but the regular eyebrow raising moments in the telling certainly make for a more interesting process of discovery than most.
+The overall plot may not be up to much, but the regular eyebrow-raising moments certainly make for a more interesting process of discovery than most.

 A lost interactive fiction classic though?
 Ha.
 No. Forget it.
 In more ways than one.